Mythamor/Movie-Recommendation-Web-App/README.md

 ### Key Features:
 > 🎥 Personalized movie recommendations based on similar movies.
 > 🌐 Mobile responsive web app with playful UI.
 > ✨ A mini-blog for a social touch.
 Users can register, login, create profiles, and, update and delete blogs.
-Social features will be added to v2 of the app.
+Social features including likes, comments, shares will be added to v2 of the app.

 ## Recommendation Engine